-To jump into predictive and prescriptive analytics, CFOs will need to expand the individual skills their teams have and can leverage for sounder decision making.
+To jump into predictive and prescriptive analytics, CFOs need to develop their team members’ skills to improve decision making.
 Gartner has identified three ways finance leaders can develop and expand their teams’ in-house skills for predictive and prescriptive analytics.

+- Change hiring priorities.
 Organizations that take on data science often start with hiring a data scientist, one of the most in-demand jobs of the 21st century.
-While not an invalid approach, it’s one that comes with a hefty price tag.
+While not invalid, this can be difficult and come with a hefty price tag.
 Many organizations already have people who operate in a data-scientist-type role, even if they don’t have that title, who are often specialists isolated in individual departments or workgroups.
 To expand the use of predictive and prescriptive analytics more consistently, finance leaders should find ways to leverage these existing resources throughout their organization before they look to outsource.

 - Tap into the business citizen community.
 A flood of accessible, user-friendly data science products has enabled employees without data science degrees to obtain advanced analytical capabilities.
 More products now offer detailed analytical guides, or augmented analytics, that can be easily understood by business analysts.
 These “power users” or “citizen data scientists” are typically positioned well enough to take on the role of citizen data scientist.
 Although this role cannot replace an accredited data scientist, it can complement and extend an organization’s analytics universe.